xross/lib_xcmm/README.rst

 Summary
 *******

-A standard library wrapper for prototype XC replacement features.
-Provided to allow easier evaluaiton by current XC users.
+A standard library wrapper for prototype XC replacement features for C. Provided to allow easier evaluation by current XC users.

 ********
 Features